Planetarium software programs let you mimic the sky in a virtual environment.

 Zoom in until the disk of the sun is about the size of golf ball

 Run time forward …. slowly .... until you see something interesting happening.
-Then slow the animation down to real time.
+Then

 You just watched a total solar eclipse.

-Step 7 - Extra credit
+Step 7 - Extra credit.

 Quite simply, show me you have discovered more features about the program than I have listed above.
 Trust me, there are a lot of features to discover.
 For example, you have the ability to observe from places other than the surface of Earth.
 You can observe the solar system from above and watch the planets whirl around the sun.
 You can observe any eclipse - past or future.
 In Stellarium, you can even write scripts that run like a movie.
 The more you can impress me, the more points you will get.

 Step 8 - Contact me (by email or text) when you feel comfortable with these features.
-Give me a couple of exact times you have open and hopefully one will work for me as well.
+Give me a couple of exact days/times you have open and hopefully one will work for me as well.

 I evaluate you in a video conference using the program.
 Currently I'm using the Google Meet video conferencing software.
 I've tested it with several browsers - Chrome, Microsoft Edge, and Apple Safari.
 We start by having you call my cell phone at the appointment time.
 I'll talk you through the rest but basically I will email you an invite to your MATC student email account and you click on it.
 It takes only about a half hour to do the evaluation.
 I'll ask you to do about 10 things that were already covered in the assignment.
 You do NOT need a web cam on your computer since you will be sharing your screen with me.
+Please feel free to use your notes.

 Don't feel intimidated.
 If you are having problems we can try again at a later time.
 I will ask you to repeat tasks similar to the exercises listed above.